bunmidavies/year2notes/COMP24011/AIWeek3.md

 - Should be noted that constraint satisfaction problems are also known as **commutative** - the order in which values are assigned to variables doesn't actually matter

 ## How are constraint satisfaction problems solved?

-- All constraint satisfaction problems can be viewed as a **search problem**
-- We create a tree, where for each level a partial assignment is made.
-The first node in the tree is where no variables are assigned
-- While going down the tree, we can just eliminated nodes which violate the constraints, and traverse these nodes no further. **We will always find a solution using this approach, however it is the least practical as problem size increases**

 ## Constraint propagation